marccompte/vuejs-roadmap/README.md

 ### Session 2: LAB

+Using a build setup and SFC.

-Set up a new project and create a general layout with 3 components (header, main and footer).
+Option A. Set up a new project and create a general layout with 3 components (header, main and footer).

+Option B. Redo the Week 2 lab about a recipe web app, using a component for each section.